malisas/schemas/doc/source/api/genotypephenotype.rst

 by building queries composed of features, phenotypes, and/or evidence terms.
-The API is designed to accommodate search terms specified as either a string, external identifier, ontology identifier, or as an 'entity' (See Data Model section).
-These terms are combined as an ``AND`` of ``(feature && phenotype && evidence)``.
+The API is designed to accommodate search terms specified as either a string, external identifier, ontology identifier, or as an 'entity'.
+These terms are combined as an
+``AND`` of ``(feature && phenotype && evidence)``.
 This flexibility in the schema allows a variety of data to be stored in the database and allows users to express a wide range of queries.